 The results from the two WormTests are compared to gauge the extent that worm egg counts (sometimes based on the larval differentiations) have been reduced by the drench.
 Discuss the results with a worm control advisor.

-Keeping drench-resistant worms out of your property is part of sustainable worm control.
+Keeping other people’s drench-resistant worms out of your property is part of sustainable worm control.

-Assume that purchased goats (and sheep) are carrying worms with some degree of drench resistance to one or more drench groups.
-See Drench groups and actives.
+Assume that purchased goats are carrying worms with some degree of drench resistance to one or more drench groups.

 When using anthelmintic products in goats, a veterinary prescription is often required because: